wundii/data-mapper/README.md

 - Initialize object via constructor, properties or methods
 - Map nested objects, arrays of objects
 - Class mapping for interfaces or other classes
+- Custom root element for starting with the source data

 ## Supported Types
 - `null`